ror-community/ror-site/content/blog/2023-09-13-openalex-case-study.md

 ### {{< figure src="/img/blog/openalex/justin_barrett.png" class="round-figure" alt="Justin Barrett" >}} Justin Barrett

 Yes.
 We did not used to.
 Our first version of the institution parser was pretty good, but it could not handle strings that had multiple institutions in it.
 And so we worked a lot with [CWTS](https://www.cwts.nl/).
-They create the [Leiden ranking](https://www.leidenranking.com/).
+They help create the [Leiden ranking](https://www.leidenranking.com/).

 They took samples of our data, and they came back with suggestions for ways that we could improve it.
 We ended up incorporating a lot of those suggestions into our v2 model, and one of the main ones was to fix the problem that we could not handle multiple institutions in a single string.

 The v2 model that we created was highly dependent on ROR.
 The models in the first version of the institution parser used some ROR data, but they didn't really integrate ROR into our system.
-For v2, the way that we figured out to get multiple institutions in a string is to take the top N most likely institutions that the model says might match and then to use [ROR string matching](https://ror.readme.io/docs/affiliation-parameter) on those top 20 in order to see which ones would match.
+For v2, the way that we figured out to get multiple institutions in a string is to take the top 20 most likely institutions that the model says might match and then to use some custom string matching on those top 20 in order to see which ones would match.
 That has been very successful.

 There are issues when it comes to longer strings that have more than three or four institutions in them.
 As you can imagine, the more institutions contained within a single string, the harder it is for the model to point you towards all of them accurately.
 There's definitely degradation when there's that many institutions within a string, but if you're looking at two or three institutions in a string, sometimes four or five, it can normally get all of them.
 It's pretty good.